 — Donald J. Trump (@realDonaldTrump) January 29, 2015

 Melania Trump wore loose-fitting conservative outfits to the Islamic nation, much like Obama did during her 2015 trip to Saudi Arabia.
-Trump was seen wearing a black Stella McCartney jumpsuit covered most of her arms and legs, and was accentuated with a gold belt and chain-link necklace.
-Ivanka Trump wore a long-sleeved floral dress that reached above the ankles.
+Trump was seen wearing a black Stella McCartney jumpsuit that covered most of her arms and legs, and she accentuated the outfit with a gold belt and chain-link necklace.
+Ivanka Trump wore a long-sleeved floral dress that ended above the ankles.

 — Copperbird (@copperbird7) May 20, 2017

 Saudi Arabia has a strict dress code that requires Saudi women to wear long black robes, known as abayas, and to cover their hair in public.
 However, foreign diplomats and politicians aren’t required to cover their hair during visits to the country.